technomancy/leiningen/doc/TUTORIAL.md

 community's centralized jar repository, while Maven Central is for the wider JVM community.

-The <tt>lein search</tt> command will search each remote repository:
+The `lein search` command will search each remote repository:

     $ lein search lancet
      == Results from clojars - Showing page 1 / 1 total